automatictester/crypto-exp/readme.md

 - Cipher suite defines:
   - Protocol: TLS 1.3, TLS 1.2, or no longer secure TLS 1.1, TLS 1.0, SSL 3.0, SSL 2.0
   - Key exchange: TLS 1.3 allows only variants of DHE
-  - Authentication: TLS 1.3 allows only RSA, ECDSA, EdDSA, DSS and PSK
+  - Authentication: TLS 1.3 allows only RSA, ECDSA, EdDSA and PSK
   - Cipher: TLS 1.3 allows only AES-GCM, AES-CCM and ChaCha20-Poly1305
   - Hash: TLS 1.3 allows only SHA256 and SHA384